okta/okta.github.io/_source/_posts/2018-01-30-build-secure-todo-app-vuejs-aspnetcore.md

 </style>
 ```

-The App component doesn’t do much -- it just provides the base HTML and CSS styles that the other components will be rendered inside.
-The `<router-view>` element loads a component provided by the Vue router, which will render either the Dashboard or Login component depending on the path in the address bar.
+The App component is responsible for two things:
+* Providing the base HTML and CSS used by the app.
+* Keeping track of whether the user is logged in, using the `$auth` plugin.
+(This will be covered a little later.)

+The `<router-view>` element provides a place to render the Vue router's active route.
+Right now, there's only one route, that will render the Dashboard component in the `<router-view>`.
+If the app needed a navbar or other UI elements that should exist outside of the current router view, they could be placed in this component.
+For now, the component will just show a simple button to log in or out, depending on the value of the `authenticated` variable in the component code.

+How does Vue know that the App component contains this base HTML and CSS?
 If you look back at `boot-app.js`, you’ll see this line:

 ```js
 import App from './components/App'
 ```

 This statement loads the App component, which is then passed to Vue in `new Vue(...)`.
+This tells Vue that it should load the App component first.

 You’re all done building components!
-It’s time to add some state management.
+It’s time to add some state management and authentication.
 First, I’ll explain what state management is and why it’s useful.

 ### Add Vuex for state management
 Components are a great way to break up your app into manageable pieces, but when you start passing data between many components, it can be hard to keep all of that data in sync.

 The [Vuex](https://vuex.vuejs.org/) library helps solve this problem by creating a **store** that holds data in a central place.
 Then, any of your components can get the data they need from the store.
-Bonus: if the data in the store changes, your components get the updated data immediately!
+Bonus: if the data in the store changes, all your components get the updated data immediately!

 If you’ve used Flux or Redux, you’ll find Vuex familiar: it’s a state management library with strict rules around how state can be mutated (modified) inside your app.